-Under the Mayor’s College Access for All, CUNY Explorers was launched as a partnership between CUNY’s Office of K-16 Initiatives has partnered with the New York City Department of Education to implement CUNY Explorers to ensure that every seventh-grade student is exposed to a college-going culture and has the opportunity to visit a college campus at least once.
+In 2016, under the Mayor’s College Access for All, CUNY Explorers was launched as a partnership between CUNY’s Office of K-16 Initiatives and the New York City Department of Education.
+CUNY Explorers began as an opportunity to expose every 7th grade student to a college-going culture and to give them the chance to visit a college campus at least once.
 Since then, CUNY Explorers has expanded to provide campus experiences to all middle schoolers and, as of 2021, high school workshops for 9th and 10th graders.
-The driving message of CUNY Explorers has stayed the same: every student CAN go to college, every student can afford college, and students and their families can take steps NOW to become college-ready.
+The driving message of CUNY Explorers has stayed the same: every student CAN go to college, every student can AFFORD college, and students and their families can take steps NOW to become college-ready.

 Why CUNY Explorers?